 A Community Supported Agriculture (CSA) program helps farmers promise to provide you with great food by your pledge of support.
-By signing up for a subscription instead of buying chickens at market, you help us plan for all the costs and effort involved in raising healthy chickens for you.
-That helps us save time and money and, in turn, we can provide you chicken at a discount to our market prices.
+By signing up for a subscription instead of buying at a farmers market, you help us plan for all the costs and effort involved in raising healthy meat for you.
+That helps us save time and money and, in turn, we can provide you meat at a discount to our market prices.